 Job Training and Placement for People with Disabilities

-After completing an assessment, Monica entered the program and graduated with an NCCER (National Center for Construction Education and Research) certificate in Construction Technology and an OSHA 10 Safety Card.
+Monica graduated the program with an NCCER (National Center for Construction Education and Research) certificate in Construction Technology.
+She also earned an OSHA 10 Safety Card.
 Once she obtained the certificate, Ascend’s Employment Services staff placed Monica into a paid internship at the Hampton Inn, which was made possible by generous donors to PRIDE Industries Development and Donor Services.

 “After making the connection and sharing information about PRIDE’s job training and placement services, Hampton Inn’s General Manager Gabe Ayoub was very enthusiastic about having Monica as an intern,” said Sezne Hernandez, Employment Placement Specialist.